auth0/docs/articles/email/providers.md

 ## Configure SparkPost for Sending Email

 ::: note
-You should create your Sparkpost account in the US region for it to work with Auth0, as we do not currently have support for EU based Sparkpost accounts.
+You must create your SparkPost account in the US region; Auth0 does not currently support EU-based SparkPost accounts.
 :::

 1. Sign up for a [SparkPost](https://www.sparkpost.com/) account, or login.
 Go to the [Account API Keys page](https://app.sparkpost.com/account/credentials) and click **New API key**.
 Save this key value.
 The key must have `Transmissions: Read/Write` access.